 - Dogs must be on a leash unless in an 'Off Leash' designated area.
 For information on off-leash areas please refer to Council Policy 068 - Dogs & Cats - Designated Areas

-- Consider others - pick up your dog's faeces.
+- Please consider others when out with your pet.
+This includes picking up your dog's faeces.
 Penalties apply.

 Do you own a greyhound?
-Please refer to the Victorian State Government website for legal requirements for owners of greyhounds.
+Please refer to the Agriculture Victoria website for legal requirements.
+This information applies to owners of:

 You can be fined for not complying with these laws.